bamos/shell-scripts/README.md

 alarm.sh 7:00PM
 ```

-See the [blog post][alarm] for more examples and a detailed overview.

 # analyze-pcap.sh
 Use tcpflow and foremost to analyze TCP streams in a pcap file.
 For example, the following command automatically analyzes a pcap file.